cheerfulstoic/credo_todo_or_die/README.md

 ## Potential future improvements

+ * Notes which reference a dependency version and alert when it has been reached ([see here](https://elixirforum.com/t/inspecting-dependency-package-version-at-runtime/24440/2))
+ * Notes which reference an OTP / Elixir version and alert when it has been reached

  * Notes like `TODO(#1234) xxxxx` which can alert when a specific GitHub(/other) issue is closed

 ## Installation